-Dr. Gregory S. Keller is a board-certified facial plastic surgeon who performs facelifts and other cosmetic procedures at Keller Plastic Surgery, for residents of Santa Barbara, Los Angeles, Beverly Hills, and surrounding communities in California.
-Dr. Keller has pioneered advances in deep plane facelifts and published on these.
-It is a true “Masterlift”.
+Dr. Gregory S. Keller is a board-certified facial plastic surgeon who performs Deep Plane facelifts, facelifts and other cosmetic procedures at Keller Plastic Surgery, for residents of Santa Barbara, Los Angeles, Beverly Hills, and surrounding communities in California.

 CONTACT US: 1-800-423-8627